 1. SBB is the national rail operator in Switzerland, with BLS and SOB being the main other operators of mainline trains; but BLS and SOB tickets are sold on the SBB website and by SBB ticket desks and ticket machines at stations.

-2. There also are many independent railway operators in Switzerland and a ticketing summary for those railways is available HERE
+2. There also are many other smaller independent railway operators in Switzerland and a ticketing summary for those railways is available HERE.

 Though most of these journeys are also sold by SBB; including journeys which involve taking a SBB train and then connecting into one or more trains, operated by those independent companies.